back to the MAIN INDEX

 Whenever you check a date on a calendar, you are looking at something that comes from ancient Rome.

-The dating system currently adopted in most countries of the world, and many names too, such as those of months and weekdays, are largely based on the ones already in use well over 2000 years ago; the same word "calendar" comes from Kalendae, indicating the first day of each month.
+The dating system presently adopted in most countries of the world, as well as many names too, such as those of months and weekdays, are largely based on the ones that were already in use well over 2000 years ago; the same word "calendar" comes from Kalendae, indicating the first day of each month.
+Some details of this system, though, would now appear very complicated and unpractical.

 MONTHS AND YEARS

-REPUBLICAN YEARPRESENT SYSTEM
+REPUBLICAN CALENDAR PRESENT SYSTEM

 MONTH